 This is why the phrase “because I said so” is ineffective.

 Saying you want something isn’t good enough when they don’t want to do what you ask.

 Give them compelling reasons to do what you ask.

-The best reasons are those that are genuinely in the child’s best interests, such as their health or future.
+The best reasons are genuinely in the child’s best interests, such as their health or future.

 “I want you to complete school work because I want you to learn, do well in school, go to college, and have a brighter future.
 I want you to live well and be happy.”

 “Vegetables are good for your health.
 When you are healthy, you can do things you want to do and enjoy life.”

 But reasoning only works well when you have a good relationship with your child.

 Without a close relationship, your explanation will likely be met with, “I don’t care.”